Manoj-Mahat0/Daily-reports/README.md

 # Daily Work
+## 26-01-24
+Resizing Image into Batch Size so that it will reduce the problem of overfitting

+### Tasks Completed:
+* Coding Complete
+* Test performed on API

+### Online Research and Tutorials
+* Not Required

+### Setup Instructions
+I don't have to install any software for this because I already installed it.
+* VS Code
+* Python Library
+* Postman
+* requirement.txt file having all library of python file.

+### Usage
+Deep Fake Detection Using Deep Learning

+### Work Progress
+All those tasks have been completed successfully.

+### Acknowledgments
+I completed my tasks on my own in my learning journey.

 ## 25-01-24
 Problem of 5 frame of video is resolved.
 Update the previus API, now it is checking 5 frame and giving no of fake or real.